Srimali-JayaweeraArachchi/Cloud_Computing_Project/README.md

 }
 ```

-**To scale a service horizontally**, add one line to nginx upstream — no other changes needed anywhere in the system.
+**To scale a service horizontally** add one line to nginx upstream — no other changes needed anywhere in the system.

 **Verify load balancing is working:**
 ```bash